parhamahmady/Calculator_JavaFx/README.md

-## Getting Started
+# Getting Started With JavaFx

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+##This Program is a Network Calculator

+    >The Client side gets the Input.
+    >The Server side calculate and response the result.

 ## Folder Structure